tracecutter/viol/docs/5b_add_cmd.rst

 Adding a New Command
 ====================

-This section describes how to add a new command to the invx utility.
+This section describes how to add a new command to the viol utility.